No Monkey Business: One of My Favorite Lake Tahoe Trails

 Tunnel Creek Trail

 Getting there: park by the Tunnel Creek Café, located on the East end of Incline Village.
 Walk behind the Café and follow the paved road behind it that goes up and heads South.
 The paved road ends in a few hundred yards and gives way to a Forest Service gate.
-You will see the sign for the trailhead and a new sign saying that access is going to be $1 for hikers and $2 for mountain bikers starting Summer 2015.
-What is the Forest Service coming to?
-Charging for people to access Tunnel Creek?
-I don’t agree with this, but oh well.
-Moving on.
+You will see a pretty casual sign for the trail head, and there’s usually a small trashcan there along with doggie poop bags.

 From there, you are on a trail that will be flat … for a little bit.
-After a mile or so, you will come to the new post where you are supposed to self-pay and another Forest Service gate.
-Walk around it and after a few hundred yards, you will pass the single track trail on the left that is the “death hill.”
+After a mile or so, you will come to a post where you are supposed to self-pay.
+It’s $1 for hikers and $2 for mountain bikers, so make sure to bring small bills..
+Walk around the Forest Service gate and after a few hundred yards, you will pass the single track trail on the left that is the “death hill.”
 If you take the single track, it will meet back up with the main trail in a few more hundred yards, it is basically a really steep shortcut.
 If that’s your thing, go for it.
 At the top of the single track, go to the left and up to some rocks and you might just stumble upon Monkey Rock.

-If you don’t take the shortcut, you will continue to go up until you reach a couple of wooden posts on the left side of the trail (a little over a quarter of a mile or so).
+If you don’t take the shortcut, you will continue to go up until you reach a couple of wooden posts on the left side of the trail (a little over a quarter of a mile or so from the pay station).
 This is also where the single track meets up with the main trail.
 Follow the trail up and to the left.
 There you will find Mr. Monkey.

 Over the years, an ear and some nostrils have been carved in him.
 Rumor has it that an Incline Village local was going through a really tough divorce and his outlet was hiking up to Monkey Rock.
 I guess he wanted to make a friend in the monkey by giving him a more distinct face.
 Who knows.

 If you want to continue on the main trail, you can continue to go for miles and miles.
-Although the trail starts at lake level, by the time you get to about 2.5 miles the road is covered with snow and ice.
-With the ridiculously weak winter Lake Tahoe has been getting, who knows how long the trail will be covered, but that is where we decided to turn around today.
-In the summer, you can take the trail all the way to Marlette Lake, which is one of my absolute favorite spots around Tahoe.
+Although the trail starts at lake level, by the time you get to about 2.5 miles the road was covered with snow and ice on this day, and I decided to turn around.
+In the summer, you can take the trail all the way to Twin Lakes or Marlette Lake, which is one of my absolute favorite spots around Tahoe.
 Maybe after things have thawed a bit…

 That’s one of my favorite trails to enjoy, whether it is for hiking, running, or mountain biking.
 What is one of your favorite trails to get out on?
 Leave a comment or share on Twitter.